DR HECKLES

 Sutliff - Creme Brulee

-FOR AN AROMATIC, this stuff is unquestionably the very best there is.
-Its note in the jar is the sweetest, creamiest, custardy-est, pastry-est, most orgasmically delicious heaven-on-a-cloud you could ever possibly imagine.
-If there are infinite universes, THIS is best aromatic in EVERY ONE of them.
+*For an aromatic* this stuff is unquestionably the very best there is.
+Its note in the jar is the sweetest, creamiest, custardy-est, heaven-on-a-cloud imaginable.
+If there are infinite universes, this is best aromatic in all of them.
 Travel with Rick n' Morty through a puddle of portal fluid to any universe among infinity, and Crème Brûlée will be there, reigning as the eternal intergalactic champion of aromatic pipe tobaccos.
 Sweet, creamy, sticky, sugary, evocative of the best French custard dessert you've ever had, Sutliff has earned a place in heaven for this one.
 Just so I am not accused of being over the top (ha, yeah right) I will say that the flavor is a bit lacking.
 It doesn't taste like much, but that's what you get from aromatic pipe tobacco.
 You're in it for the aroma, not really so much for the flavor.
-That point not withstanding, the flavor that it does bring to the table is excellent.
+That point not withstanding, the bit of flavor that it does bring to the table is excellent.
 There isn't much of it, but what is there is as delicious as the aroma.
 Now, for a final disclaimer, please do not try to compare it with English, Balkan, Burley, Dark Fired Kentucky blends, because this is an aromatic.
 So, take this review for what it is, a rating of an aromatic tobacco.
-I shall return to this hallowed place, every year, to express my love for, and renew my fealty to, the one and only Sutliff: Crème Brûlée.
-Long Live the KING!
-Once upon a time I had SIX POUNDS of this jarred in my cellar, but many happy sessions have whittled that amount down to FIVE POUNDS.
+Once upon a time I had SIX POUNDS of this jarred in my cellar, but many happy sessions have whittled down that number to just FIVE POUNDS.
 I may need to order another pound, just to keep up my cushion.
-I would never, ever want to run out of this.
+I would never want to run out of this.

 Cornell & Diehl - Haunted Bookshop